A large majority of my success in online marketing has come from doing pay per click and I’d like to guide you through the same methods I use to…

 Then this guide is for you.
 To show you exactly how I do things, I’ll be explaining important things you need to know about pay per click, then showing you a specific campaign (one of my most successful) I made which yielded incredible #’s and profits.
 You will then take this as a reference for your own campaigns.

-PPC is the form of promoting your website/someone else’s website through ads being places on search engines, like Google & Bing.
-It is not the same as organic traffic (here is the difference).
+PPC is the form of promoting your website/someone else’s website through ads being places on search engines, like Google and Bing.
+It is not the same as organic traffic (here is the difference between organic and paid search).

 The beauty of PPC is that you can pay very little, appear very high on popular search terms being sought after by people and receive tons of visitors, very quickly and potentially profit A LOT.